 If you’re looking for a very small portable projector, pocket or Pico projectors are tiny pocket-sized projectors perfect for the businessperson on the go.
 They will fit easily into a handbag, carry-on, or briefcase and often weigh less than 3 pounds.
 Despite the small size, pocket projectors can display images up to 70 inches.

 Pico projectors tend not to be as bright as full-size models, but they are often ‘smart”, connecting easily to Wi-Fi for use with cloud storage or streaming.
 You can also connect a pico model to a compact camera, smartphone or tablet, or laptop, giving you versatility in a very small package.

 - Personal and travel use

-LCD, or “Liquid Crystal Display” is basically the same technology used in flatscreen TVs, except that LCD projectors use light that’s beamed through liquid crystals rather than having the light bounce off them.
+LCD, or “Liquid Crystal Display” is basically the same technology used in flatscreen TVs.
+In a television, lights bounce off liquid crystals to create a coloured image.
+In LCD projectors, light is beamed through liquid crystals on its way to the screen or wall.

 LCD projector advantages:

 ◦ Brighter output makes it ideal for use in well-lit rooms